Proposals

 Proposers are requested to fill out both pages of the cover sheet and combine into one single PDF file the following:

-1. Proposal Cover Sheet (two pages - must use the latest 2 page cover sheet found here): https://aro.as.arizona.edu/sites/default/files/ARO_Proposal_Cover_Sheet.pdf
+1. Proposal Cover Sheet (two pages - must use the 2-page cover sheet found here): https://aro.as.arizona.edu/sites/default/files/ARO_Proposal_Cover_Sheet.pdf

 2. Science justification (no more than two pages)